strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   === Population: patients experiencing a stroke

+  #only("1")[Crucial to distinguish ischemic from hemorrhagic stroke for adequate follow-up.]
   #pause
   === #c_treated[Intervention $A = 1$: Patients had access to a MRI scan #text(weight: "extrabold")[in less than 3 hours] after the first
     symptoms]